 How to Prevent Foot Ulcers

 Ensure that you wash your feet with warm water at least once a day.
-You could use a pumice stone to gently scrub the areas where dry skin or corns easily form.
+However, you could use a pumice stone to gently scrub the areas where dry skin or corns easily form.
 Gently dry your feet particularly between the toes.
 Moisturize your feet using your preferred lotion of cream.

 Check your feet for corns, sores, injuries, swelling, and blisters regularly.
-If you are unable to have a complete view of your feet, you could use a mirror.
+However, if you are unable to have a complete view of your feet, you could use a mirror.

 This will avoid causing injuries to your toes which could lead to severe wounds.
 Cut your nails straight across at all times.
-If you are unable to cut your nails, you could ask someone to do it on your behalf.
+However, if you are unable to cut your nails, you could ask someone to do it on your behalf.

 Buy shoes that are comfortable and offer support for the heel and ball of the foot.
 Tight shoes, high heels or narrow shoes are not recommended as they could cause corns due to crowding of the toes.
-You could get custom shoes designed to fit you just right.
+Although, custom shoes designed to fit you just right are recommended.

 Smoking leads to a number of health problems.
 It can inhibit proper blood circulation and decrease the amount of oxygen in the blood.
-Such problems could lead to more significant issues such as poor healing of wounds and sores.
+Such problems could lead to more significant issues such as poor healing of wounds and sores though.

 This will help to prevent injury and blisters.
-Ensure that you wear slippers or shoes even around the house.
+However, ensure that you wear slippers or shoes even around the house.

 Wear socks made out of cotton and acrylic fibers that will remove sweat from your skin.
 Avoid wearing nylon socks.
 Socks that have tight elastic bands could limit blood flow to other parts of your feet.